pingcap/tiflash/docs/design/2023-08-29-tiflash-resource-control.md

 ##### Updating Resource Usage
 After TaskScheduler obtains a task, it will execute for 100ms and update its CPU usage status.
 During this time, it will call relevant interfaces of the LocalAdmissionController (LAC) to update token consumption.
-Feel free to copy and use this Markdown text as needed.

 ### LocalAdmissionController (LAC)
 LAC is responsible for managing the metadata of all resource groups on a TiFlash node, including:
 1. Recording the priorities, configurations, and TokenBuckets of all currently known resource groups.
-2. Watching GAC etcd, even updating resource group configurations and detecting resource group deletions.
+2. Watching GAC etcd, updating resource group configurations and detecting resource group deletions.
 3. Communicating with GAC to periodically obtain tokens.

 ## Test Design